In the Heat of the Night (novel): Plot summary

 Virgil visits the Purdys and states that because Sam has not confessed to seducing Delores, she will have to submit to medical testing to confirm her pregnancy in order to have a case against Sam.

 Virgil visits Sam to clear up some details before going to see Gillespie; George and Duena arrive at the same time, and Virgil suggests that they hear what he has to say.
 He also asks that Sam be brought in.
 Virgil states that Delores has failed to convince him that she was violated and that she intended for Sam to see her naked and to confront her about it, but Sam wisely ignored it.
 Between this and the fact that he knows Sam to have a good reputation, he believes the seduction charge to be a lie.
 The Purdys retract their charge against Sam.

-Virgil clears up Gillespie's suspicion of Sam as the murderer by saying that the majority of the $600 Sam paid the bank was in coins, and Gillespie releases him.
+Virgil clears up Gillespie's suspicion of Sam as the murderer by saying that the bulk of the $600 Sam paid the bank was in coins, and Gillespie releases him.
 Virgil asks that Sam be restored to duty and announces his intention to accompany Sam, who will make an arrest by morning.

 That night, Sam and Virgil encounter Gillespie during their patrol; he joins them.
 Sam and Gillespie find Kaufmann at the diner and watch as Virgil enters the diner and provokes Ralph into approaching him.
 Virgil seizes Ralph and has Sam arrest him as Mantoli's killer.

 The next morning, George calls Gillespie to invite him, Sam, and Virgil to a gathering at his house that night.
 There, George announces that Kaufmann has secured a conductor for the musical festival and asks him to personally conduct one show.
 He also announces that the venue will be named the Mantoli Bowl.
 Virgil is prompted to explain how he solved the case and reveals that he initially suspected Kaufmann but became interested in Ralph after he reported Gottschalk as a suspect.
 He also figured out that Ralph often visited Delores, and when she believed herself to be pregnant, he had the idea to rob Mantoli of enough money to pay for an abortion.
 He did not intend to kill him.

 After the gathering, Gillespie sees Virgil to the railway station.